bruce-hill/tomo/docs/nums.md

 Tomo has a separate concept for expressing the lack of a defined value: optional types.
-Consequently, Tomo has merged these two concepts, so `NaN` is called `none` and has the type `Num?` or `Num32?`.
+Consequently, Tomo has merged these two concepts, so `NaN` is called `none` and has the type `Float64?` or `Float32?`.
 In this way, it's no different from optional integers or optional lists.
-This means that if a variable has type `Num`, it is guaranteed to not hold a NaN value.
-This also means that operations which may produce NaN values have a result type of `Num?`.
+This means that if a variable has type `Float64`, it is guaranteed to not hold a NaN value.
+This also means that operations which may produce NaN values have a result type of `Float64?`.
 For example, division can take two non-NaN values and return a result that is NaN (zero divided by zero).
 Similarly, multiplication can produce NaN values (zero times infinity), and many math functions like `sqrt()` can return NaN for some inputs.